LeNPaul/portfolio-jekyll-theme/projects/industrial.md

 title: 'Industrial Metal'
 permalink: /INDUSTRIAL/
 ---
 As the name suggests, Industrial Metal fuses Heavy Metal and Industrial music, which in itself is a fusion of Rock and Electronic music.
+But it needs saying that "Industrial" is mostly used as an adjectival descriptor -- as in "Industrial Black Metal," for example.

 This is all very interesting, of course; but what it means for anyone interested in metal logos is that in this genre bands' logos typically have a mechanical look to them.
 When I say "mechanical," I mean that alone -- **"lifeless, inorganic" letters** (i.e. sharp-edged, blocky, perfectly spaced) that are sometimes tilted 90° degrees to the left from the horizontal.
 Furthermore, these logos are sometimes **lettermarks** featuring only bands' initials -- usually in a unique typesetting.
-But this is difficult to illustrate with a name like **VIS**.
+(But this is difficult to illustrate with a name like **VIS**.)

 ![Industrial Metal](..\assets\img\projects\proj-8\industrial.jpg)

 ##### Some Industrial Metal bands to check out: